Boston Children’s Hospital and Harvard Medical School

 M. ANTHONY MOODY

-Dr. Kelsoe is the James B. Duke Professor of Immunology at Duke University, and a member of the Duke Human Vaccine Institute.
-He is an expert in the biology and somatic genetics of B lymphocytes and pioneered our current understanding of B-cell hypermutation and affinity-driven selection in germinal centers.
-He has long standing collaborations with B.F.
-Haynes to study the role of immunological tolerance in the prevention of robust humoral immunity to HIV-1 and with T.B.
-Kepler in modeling the population structure and dynamics of B-cell responses.
-Recent work with T. Nojima, A.G.
+James B. Duke Professor of Immunology, Duke University School of Medicine, and Member of DHVI.
+An expert in the biology and somatic genetics of B lymphocytes, who pioneered our current understanding of B-cell hypermutation and affinity-driven selection in germinal centers, Kelsoe has long-standing collaborations with B.F.
+Haynes to study the role of immunological tolerance in preventing robust humoral immunity to HIV-1.
+Collaborations with T. Nojima, A.G.
 Schmidt, and S.C.
 Harrison have focused on the population genetics of humoral responses to influenza HA.
-The novel cloning methods developed in Kelsoe’s laboratory will be used to illuminate the phenomenon of clonal imprinting characteristic of serial influenza exposures
+His laboratory developed novel cloning methods central to the research strategy in this proposal.

 AARON G. SCHMIDT

 PD of Project 3 (Influenza virus HA and NA immunogen design)

 Assistant Professor of Microbiology in the Department of Microbiology at Harvard Medical School and of Immunology at Massachusetts General Hospital, and Group Leader at the Ragon Institute of MGH, MIT and Harvard.
 Schmidt will use structure-guided protein engineering for immunogen design and contemporary methods for in vitro directed evolution to ask basic questions about the humoral immune response.
 His postdoctoral work led to key papers for this Program Project characterizing structurally and biochemically the humoral response to influenza HA, particularly the RBS.